 "Don't sit and wait.
 You've got to take action yourself.
 You've got to start looking for your missing loved one yourself and I can't stress enough that there are people out there that care and will help you.
 Just don't sit there and wait."

 Want to dig into Ali's case?
+Watch JoAnn's appearance on the FOX26 live stream show The Missing: Live here.
 You can find updates and backstory by joining JoAnn's official Facebook page Hope for Ali here.

 Have a tip on where Ali Lowitzer might be?
 Click here to contact her mother JoAnn through her official website.